dragthor/dragthor.github.com/_drafts/preventing-object-modification-in-javascript.markdown

 	* Once frozen cannot become unfrozen

-Immutable and immutability.

-[Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
-What exactly is it?
-Should be on for all [qUnit](http://qunitjs.com/) tests.

-Strict mode throws exceptions when attempting to modify an object.
-Else it just silently fails.
+When [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is invoked an exception is thrown when attempting to modify an object.
+If ```strict mode``` is not invoked then no exception is thrown and silently fails.

 [ECMAScript compatibility table](http://kangax.github.io/compat-table/es5/)